-- 1. Health risk
+- 1. Non health risk indicator

-- 2. Health risk indicator
+- 2. Regulatory Impact

 - 3. Aesthetic

-- 4. Regulatory impact
+- 4. Health risk indicator

-- 5. Non health risk indicator.
+- Health risk

 Assessment score: based on an assessment by the DWI of how well the wellbeing and interests of consumers were protected by best practice in management of compliance failures.